cmaureir/progra-alma/lectures/week5/lecture18.rst

 structure, the list comprehension.

-A simple example of this new characteristic can be the following example, prevenient from the official python wiki, in a section called `Performance Tips`_.
+A simple example of this new characteristic can be the following example,   from the official python wiki, in a section called `Performance Tips`_.

 .. _`Performance Tips`: http://wiki.python.org/moin/PythonSpeed/PerformanceTips